mre/mre.github.io.v2/blog/2018-excel.md

 the remaining two weeks.
 I went on to write an inventory tool for them, which they could also manage via Excel.
 It was just a glorious Excel form for a spreadsheet that they maintained manually.
-I spent two weeks of my summer vacation to finish that tool because they said they would pay me for that which, of course, they never did.
+I spent two weeks of my summer vacation to finish that tool because they said they would pay me for that, which, of course, they didn't :).

 ## Lessons learned